Salt Lake City Half Marathon

 photo credit: Laura’s friend

-Mountainous musings:
+Mountainous Musings:

-- Best pre-race scolding: Laura’s pre-dawn reprimand from the TSA for failing to heed the “stay back until you’re called” sign.
+- Cara’s quote of the weekend: “I NEED MEAT.”
+This primal cry led us to acquire steak salads at a neraby restaurant, where all was made right again.
+TSA for failing to heed the “stay back until you’re called” sign.
 Like a good friend, I pointed and laughed.